WolfDen133/My-Warns/README.md

 ## Info

 IDs are provided in "user:warn" format, for remove command, all the other commands use a player name basis.
 Feel free to join my server, ask questions, report bugs and suggest features.
+Feel free to look through the [WiKi](https://github.com/WolfDen133/My-Warns/wiki)!

 ## Commands